inkdropapp/docs-old/pages/manual/troubleshooting.md

 ### Investigate Firewalls

 If you are inside a corporate network, it may interrupt the request.
-Please ask your network administrator to allow the app to access `*.inkdrop.info`.
+Please ask your network administrator to allow the app to access `*.inkdrop.app`.

 ### Investigate Gnome Keyring on Linux